 Kamokuna Lava Firehose 25

-Comforth is an award-winning wilderness photographer.
+Cornforth is an award-winning wilderness photographer.
 His travels have taken me to both poles, but he has focused my work on Alaska and Hawaii.
-In 2016, Comforth moved to Kauai to be closer to his favorite subjects.
+In 2016, Cornforth moved to Kauai to be closer to his favorite subjects.

 During his career, Cabral has earned a well-deserved reputation for his prize-winning work, which has been published in a variety of travel and tourism magazines, as well as in books and guides featuring the sites of Brazil.